 Yet another suggested search is "miles teller baseball?"

 I played in college.

 Like Jonah Hill in Moneyball, you seem to be into stats and metrics.
-You’ve said that you did 70 percent of your drumming in Whiplash.
-And that during the Divergent shoot you ran on top of trains traveling at up to 14-miles-an-hour, which is only slightly slower than the speed of Tom Cruise’s train in Mission Impossible.
+You've said that you did 70 percent of your drumming in Whiplash.
+And that during the Divergent shoot you ran on top of trains traveling at up to 14 miles-per-hour, which is only slightly slower than the speed of Tom Cruise's train in Mission Impossible.

 I like to let people know statistically where I stand as an actor.
 Movie audiences don't know what's real and what's not.
 Unless it's a documentary, but then all my films are basically documentaries.

 This was your second year at the festival.
 Is it just coincidence that you, Zac Efron and Michael B. Jordan all appeared in films that played Sundance in 2013?

 Zac Efron had a movie at Sundance?

 Didn't he pee on Nicole Kidman in one?

 At the time of last year's festival we were all filming That Awkward Moment.